Skip to content

 dotnet new nsmithy-client --help

-For a more complete example with multiple operations, error types, and a working client/server setup you can clone and play around with, see nsmithy-minimal.
+For a more complete example with multiple operations, error types, and a working client/server setup, see nsmithy-minimal.